 Stars like Julia Roberts (the director had purportedly written the part with her in mind) and Sandra Bullock would most likely have passed on the role if Leigh Anne had been a helper to her husband with a quiet and gentle spirit, rather than how she’s portrayed in the film.
 After all, being a complementarian doesn’t win Academy Awards; being sassy and ruling over others does.

-Sadly, The Blind Side is only one of many films and TV series that depict unbiblical marriages, which is a product of the curse (Gen 3).
+Sadly, The Blind Side is only one of many films and TV series that depict unbiblical marriages, which is a product of the curse (Genesis 3:1-24).
 How many times do we see the shrill, contentious, and overbearing wife married to the emasculated husband who seems obsessed with sex and sports?
 Why?

 The Bible states in Genesis 3:16, “Your desire shall be for your husband and he shall rule over you.”
 I personally, hold to the interpretation, held by many commentators, where the desire of the woman is to rule or control her husband.

 This curse of the fallen woman is simply being portrayed on the big screen as the wish-fulfillment of powerful women and the reality lived out in the lives of many male screenwriters.

 The biblical view of marriage is that a wife is to be a helper to her husband (Genesis 3:18).
 Her priorities are to love God, submit to and respect her husband (Ephesians 5:22, 33), and care for her children and household (Proverbs 31:1-31; Titus 2:4-5).